Glycerol 2-dehydrogenase (NADP+)

-Thus, the two substrates of this enzyme are glycerol and NADP^{+}, whereas its 3 products are glycerone, NADPH, and H^{+}.
+The two substrates of this enzyme are glycerol and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are glycerone, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is glycerol:NADP^{+} 2-oxidoreductase (glycerone-forming).
 Other names in common use include dihydroxyacetone reductase, dihydroxyacetone (reduced nicotinamide adenine dinucleotide, phosphate) reductase, dihydroxyacetone reductase (NADPH), DHA oxidoreductase, and glycerol 2-dehydrogenase (NADP^{+}).
 This enzyme participates in glycerolipid metabolism.